mmower/weft/README.md

     * title: Title for the window
     * width: initial width of the window (this may be changed if the layout ends up wider)
     * height: initial height of the window (this may be changed if the layout ends up taller)
+    * insets: a comma-separated set of values for the top,left,bottom,right margin of the window

 #### <a name="row-element">\<row\></a>